This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Use diluted in a carrier oil.
 Do not use pure geraniol as this can cause skin irritation.

 Mixing 10 to 20 drops in 1 ounce of base oil such as jojoba, almond oil, avocado oil or coconut oil will work wonders.
-Especially mixing it with coconut oil will make a good repellent against ticks and mosquitos.
+Especially mixing it with coconut oil will make a good repellent against tick and mosquitos.

 For dogs and cats